 Introduction to the walks

-Seventy main walks are described, most between 7 and 12 miles, spanning the coast from Mortehoe to Lilstock, the Exmoor National Park, the Quantock Hills, and some of the country in between and to the south.
-Some of these have alternatives, many have longer or shorter variations, or they can be linked together to form dawn-to-dusk routes.
+A hundred main walks are described, most between 6 and 12 miles, spanning the coast from Croyde to Lilstock, the Exmoor National Park, the Quantock Hills, and some of the country in between and to the south.
+Many walks have shorter alternatives or they can be linked together to form dawn-to-dusk routes.
 Including the alternative and shorter walks there are well over 200 routes to choose from, ranging from strolls around villages to hard hikes across open moorland.

 Walks are graded from yellow (easiest, mainly the shorter alternative walks) through green and blue to black (most strenuous).
-If you are not an experienced hiker, start with one or two of the yellow or green walks and see how you get on.
+If you are not an experienced hiker start with one or two of the yellow or green walks and see how you get on.
 There are no 'mountain' walks in the region, but several walks cross open moorland without clear paths and they may be difficult to negotiate when the ground is waterlogged or after strong growth.
 Many harder walks also have easier alternatives, and these are listed in the downloadable catalogue.
 A red exclamation mark indicates where a head for heights may be needed.
-None of these are extreme, and some walks have alternative routes that avoid narrow paths above drops, so don’t automatically rule these out if you suffer from vertigo or have a fear of heights.
+None of these walks have extreme exposure, and some have alternative routes that avoid narrow paths above drops, so don’t automatically rule them out if you suffer from vertigo or have a fear of heights.
 (A blue exclamation mark indicates a tidal stretch or a stream that can be difficult to cross after heavy rain, and an orange-brown 'tussock' symbol an area of open moorland that may be difficult to negotiate when the ground is waterlogged or after strong growth).
 Check the public right of way maps for Exmoor, Somerset or Devon (see 'useful links') for an update on any path closures or problems.

 Do make sure you prepare properly for walks and are aware of dangers - these can include cars, cattle, snakes, ticks, the landscape itself, and the weather.
-Read the walk safety sheet, and follow a country code.
+Read the walk safety sheet and follow the country code.